 We now offer both traditional CSAs and one-year CSA Farm Cards.

-- In our traditional CSAs, members pre-pay for a season and pick up their packaged shares weekly at our Sunday farmer’s market.
+- In our traditional CSAs, members pre-pay for a season and pick up their packaged shares weekly on Thursday at the Santa Cruz River Farmers’ Market at Mercado San Agustin or either of our Sunday farmer’s markets, Heirloom Farmers Market at Rillito downs or Food in root market at St. Phillip’s Plaza .

 - In our one-year Farm Card CSAs, members get a prepaid card which they can use to purchase any item at all of our farmer’s market locations.